Pekes317/angular2-filemanager/package.README.md

 **New Feature**

-Added new Configuration to configure base for Icons URL
+* Added new Configuration to configure base for Icons URL
+* Updated ng2-translate to @ngx-translate/core to Optimize for Angular Universal
+* Changed ngx-img-cropper to ngx-image-cropper to Optimize for Angular Universal